betazetadev/pokemon-team-analyzer/README.md

 - **index.html**: Complete single-page application with Tailwind CSS styling and vanilla JavaScript
 - **netlify/functions/analyze.js**: Serverless function that securely proxies requests to your n8n webhook
+- **n8n/workflow.json**: The n8n workflow configuration used in the tutorial - import this into your n8n instance
 - **.env.example**: Template for local environment variables (copy to `.env` for local development)
 - **netlify.toml**: Netlify build configuration (automatically detected on deploy)